TheresaLui/SelfHelpContent_v2/articles/microsoft.averevfxt/averevfxt-generalguidance.md

 1. Check the Avere Control Panel Dashboard for alerts and/or conditions.
 2. Check the Dashboard graphs and note the time period of problems.
-3. Upload a Support Bundle from the Support Pae of the Avere Control Panel.
+3. Upload a Support Bundle from the Support Page of the Avere Control Panel.

 You may check for alerts and/or conditions by navigating to the main page of the Avere Control Panel.
 The conditions and alerts appear in tabs below the main graph.